 - Medical fees.
 You may have paid for prescriptions or medications to help treat your injuries.

 - Lost future earnings.
 You may have to change career or give up working altogether due to your injuries.
+Loss of earnings claims could include future earning losses.

 - The cost of medical care.
 Did you hire help because you needed somebody to take care of you at home?
 Even if your family or friends provided gracious care, you could claim their time as compensation.